Does your vehicle have adequate coolant for warm weather?

 If the coolant level is lower than the full line, it might just need a top up.
 However if the existing fluid looks colourless or rusty or has debris floating in it, it is time to flush the old coolant out and add new.
 Although it is possible to simply drain the old coolant and replace it, this only refreshes the fluid in the radiator, not in the other parts of the vehicle that the coolant comes into contact with (like the engine block and hoses).
 In contrast, a complete coolant flush (also known as a radiator flush) will clean the entire coolant system and help protect the system for the long haul.

 Regardless of the level or the colour of the fluid, there is also a point in time that the protective properties of the existing coolant break down and do not provide the benefits needed.
 Over time the rust, corrosion and foaming inhibitors become less effective, leaving you with breakdowns and costly damages.
 The recommended service point is reached at a different time for each make and model of vehicle.
 At that time a coolant flush is an important part of maintenance so that your engine continues to be protected properly.

-Where in Regina can I get a coolant service or flush if needed?
+Where can I get a coolant service or flush if needed?

-Great Canadian Oil Change in Regina offers full coolant services.
+Great Canadian Oil Change in Regina, Kindersley, Medicine Hat, Brandon and Portage la Prairie offer full coolant services.
 As part of our everyday service, our technicians check your radiator fluid and top it up if needed.
 If your vehicle has reached the recommended service interval at which the manufacturer recommends a coolant flush, we will inform you of this.
 For your convenience, we offer a complete coolant system flush service which you may choose to do at that time or anytime!

 What services are included a “Coolant Flush” or “Radiator Flush”?